-Mecca Book House sits between an antique looking house and a car accessory shop on MM road, Frazer Town.
-The owner, Mr. Fareed Ahmed owes the entire business to his father, who was a voracious reader.
+Mecca Book House sits between an antique looking house and a car accessory shop on MM road, Fraser Town.
+The owner, Mr. Fareed Ahmed owes the entire business to his father, a voracious reader.

 Fareed Ahmed mentions that his supplies are not only sourced from Bombay, but are also imported from England and the US.
 Four archaic registers with their hard-bound covers in tatters are neatly stacked on his desk.
 And from behind this desk, Ahmed recounts his school days spent at St. Joseph’s Indian High School.
 To my astonishment, he admits that he was thrown out of school for being mischievous.
 Before I could prod for more information, he ended the matter there.

 Before joining the enterprise, Ahmed was a textile salesman.
 He speaks highly of his grandfather; “He was one of the first to own a motorcycle in Bangalore,” he says.
 Sadly, this 65-year-old man has to shut down the book house.
 “This property is not mine.
 The landlady wants it back and therefore we are compelled to close.”
 He places his hand on two huge prehistoric-type stones piled one on top of the other, that sit on a wooden stool.
 When pages fall out from books, Ahmed glues them together and uses these stones to keep them in place.

 Ahmed is to close shop in December.
 About the his future endeavour, he philosophizes – “Take life as it comes.”
 Having said this, he stands up abruptly, goes a little distance and crosses the road.
 I held in my curiosity, and tried my best to stay put at the book house.
 However, it got the better of me when he returned, and I had to ask him where he went.